tomMoulard/fail2ban/README.md

 enable the plugin).
  - `urlregexp`: a regexp list to block / allow requests with regexps on the url
  - `ports`: filter requests by port range
+ - `logLevel`: is used to show the correct level of logs (`DEBUG`, `INFO`, `NONE`)

 #### URL Regexp
 Urlregexp are used to defined witch part of your website will be either allowed, blocked or filtered :
 - allow : all requests where the url match the regexp will be forwarded to the backend without any check
 - block : all requests where the url match the regexp will be stopped

 ##### No definitions